oscarcapote/MMSBM_library/docs/source/index.rst

 License
 -------

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+The GNU GPL is a free, copyleft license that ensures the software remains free and open source.
+It requires that any derivative works must also be distributed under the same license terms.

 Author
 ------